 The Dialogue Training intents to create a learning platform and journey that invites space holders together to strengthen their skills and understanding for Dialogue, and to be part of a community.

 The training is a 7-month journey that strengthens capacities for building community, resolving conflict and holding dialogue.
 Participants will embark on a personal development process and will both contribute to and be supported by the community of trainees.
 And they will learn and practice with new tools and techniques that will deepen their understanding of dialogue.

-The course includes a practical component to train facilitation skills.
-In small teams the participants will work to develop their own prototypes for testing within their own teaching community or other learning environments.
-The aim is to collaborate specifically with 2-3 schools/institutions.
+The course includes a practical component.
+In small teams the participants will work to develop their own prototypes for testing within their own community or environments.
+This year we want these prototypes to not only benefit the participants as practice space but that they also create an impact within educational institutions.
+Therefore we will collaborate specifically with 2-3 schools/institutions, wherein our prototypes will take place.
 As a community of dialogue facilitators we will role model, embody and share our dialogue practices together with students and teachers of these schools/institutions.
 Sidsel (one of the founders of this training) has already worked successfully with this model in Denmark at a number of schools and institutions.
 Read more here.

 What can you expect?